BiMind: A Dual-Head Reasoning Model with Attention-Geometry Adapter for Incorrect Information Detection: Abstract

 \section{Abstract}

 Incorrect information poses significant challenges by disrupting content veracity and integrity, yet most detection approaches struggle to jointly balance textual content verification with external knowledge modification under collapsed attention geometries.
 To address this issue, we propose a dual-head reasoning framework, \textbf{BiMind}, which disentangles \emph{content-internal reasoning} from \emph{knowledge-augmented reasoning}.
 In BiMind, we introduce three core innovations: (i) an \textbf{attention geometry adapter} that reshapes attention logits via token-conditioned offsets and mitigates attention collapse; (ii) a \textbf{self-retrieval knowledge mechanism}, which constructs an in-domain semantic memory through kNN retrieval and injects retrieved neighbors via feature-wise linear modulation; (iii) the \textbf{uncertainty-aware fusion strategies}, including entropy-gated fusion and a trainable agreement head, stabilized by a symmetric Kullback-Leibler agreement regularizer.
 To quantify the knowledge contributions, we define a novel metric, \textbf{Value-of-eXperience (VoX)}, to measure instance-wise logit gains from knowledge-augmented reasoning.
 Experiment results on public datasets demonstrate that our BiMind model outperforms advanced detection approaches and provides interpretable diagnostics on when and why knowledge matters.
+Our BiMind model and the tested datasets are available at \href{https://github.com/cvzh/BiMind}{https://github.com/cvzh/BiMind}.